Spirit (Hitomi album): Background and development

 Hitomi released her last studio album, Love Life 2, in June 2009, which attracted attention as she was photographed nude and visibly pregnant for its album artwork.

 Two weeks prior to the release of Spirit, various media outlets publicized Hitomi's departure from Avex Trax to a then-unnamed independent label.
 The announcement of her new album and its April 27, 2011, release date accompanied these reports, though no further details were communicated from Hitomi or her management's side.
 Her move to Maximum 10 was formally announced on April 20, 2011, as well as Advanced Alternative Media's involvement in the album.

 In an interview with Natalie, Hitomi explained that her initial feeling towards the transfer was along the lines of, "What is an 'indie' in the first place?"
 She states: "If a major label says, 'We will sell [your albums], and you will gain merit as well', then an indie [label] only had the recognition of something kinda like a flea market.
 However, I was certain that it was time to search for an approach different from before."

 No singles were released for promoting the album, although two songs were made available to the public prior to its release.
 The song "Love Me, Love Body" was used as the official theme song to Coca-Cola Japan's healthy drink for women "Love Body", and was digitally released on July 28, 2010.

-"Song For You" was the other song previously released.
+"Song for You" was the other song previously released.
 It was included in Hitomi's single "Umarete Kurete Arigatō", which was her last single released under the Avex label.
-The last songs that Hitomi published under the Avex major label, "Umarete Kurete Arigatō" and "Smile World" -the two A-side songs of her last major single-, along with the theme songs of the NHK anime television series Hanakappa, "Special" and "Guru Maze Yeah", were not included in the album.
+The last songs that Hitomi published under the Avex major label, "Umarete Kurete Arigatō" and "Smile World" (the two A-side songs of her last major single), along with the theme songs of the NHK anime television series Hanakappa, "Special" and "Guru Maze Yeah", were not included on the album.